 North Carolina sexual assault laws and crime classifications are identical to the state's rape laws, with one key difference.
 North Carolina still defines rape as involving vaginal penetration, while forced anal penetration is charged as "sexual offense."
 For either charge, a conviction can result in anywhere between 44 months to life in prison.

 Different Degrees of Rape

-First-Degree Rape: A person forces the victim to have non-consensual sex, and either possesses a deadly weapon, inflicts serious injury upon the victim, or is aided by one or more other persons.
-Furthermore, statutory rape is also considered a first degree rape charge and can occur when a victim was younger than 13 years old, and the defendant was at least 12 years old, and at least four (4) years older than the victim.
+- A person forces the victim to have non-consensual sex, and either possesses a deadly weapon, inflicts serious injury upon the victim, or is aided by one or more other persons.
+Furthermore, statutory rape is also considered a first-degree rape charge and can occur when a victim is younger than 13 years old, and the defendant is at least 12 years old, and at least four (4) years older than the victim.

 The basic provisions and classifications of North Carolina's sexual assault laws are listed in the following chart.
 See FindLaw's Sex Crimes section for additional resources.

 |Code Section||North Carolina General Statutes section 14-27.21, et seq.; Bill NC S199|